 Older single grain whiskies can be dreamy, and this bottling is no exception.
 Soft top notes of vanilla and butterscotch mingle with ripe orchard fruits on the nose.
 The palate mostly follows suit, sprinkling in some baking spices and lemon rind.
 The whisky reveals a touch of rancio on the back palate, a sign of its age.
 The medium length finish is warming with lingering semi-sweet notes.

 For a reasonable asking price of $225, Muckety-Muck shows what a nicely aged single grain can offer, especially at its 90 proof bottling strength.
 Sometimes, people tend to dismiss single grain whiskies.
 My hope is people try it and it changes their opinion.
 This one is eye opening.
 Though it doesn’t bring me into the stratosphere like the 40-year-old Cally, Muckety-Muck certainly brings a smile to my face.

-Thanks to Heaven Hill for the sample.
+Thanks to Orphan Barrel for the sample.
 As always, all thoughts and opinions are my own.